etvascom/etvas-automat/README.md

 We support internationalization out of the box.
 Our I18N system will dynamically load the selected language dictionary and update the User Interface in an instant, providing for your customer the best experience available.
 We currently have dictionaries for `en` - English language and `de` - German language, with more coming.

+**Note**: Keep in mind that, for authenticated flows, the language set by user in his profile (or setup by the registration process) will take precedence over the configuration.

 ## The building blocks

 As mentioned before, Etvas Automat is designed as separate building blocks.
 This architecture allows you to take control over every rendered position, event and click the customer performs on the displayed content.